IQSS/dataverse.harvard.edu/doc/globus/download.md

 ![Dataverse Globus App Download View](DataverseGlobusDownload.png)

-The app will in turn redirect you to a Globus login page  (make sure you are using the same Globus account that your instance of Globus Connect Personal is configured with!):
+The dataverse-globus app will in turn redirect you to a Globus login page (make sure you are using the same Globus account that your instance of Globus Connect Personal is configured with!):

 ![Dataverse Globus App Login](DataverseGlobusAppLogin.png)